merwaaan/merwaaan.github.com/_posts/2012-05-10-generating-random-terrain-value-noise.md

 You will note that the given functions only work in 1D.
-To obtain the value of *P* from the four corner of the square (*C1*, *C2*, *C3*, *C4*, in clockwise order starting from the top left), we separately interpolate (*C1* and *C2*) and (*C3* and *C*4) which gives us the values of points respectively at the top and bottom lines of the square.
-Then we interpolate these two intermediate points.
+To obtain the value of *P* from the four corner of the square (*C1*, *C2*, *C3*, *C4*), we separately interpolate (*C1* and *C2*) and (*C3* and *C*4) using P abscissa as the *x* ratio which gives us the values of points respectively at the top and bottom lines of the square.
+Then we interpolate these two intermediate points using P ordinate as the ratio.
 This process is known as bilinear interpolation.

 ![](/images/octave_bilinear.png)

-The following demo shows the third and fifth octaves.
-The results appear rather smooth because I used cosine interpolation instead of the linear one which would have produced more pointy hills but the principle is identical.
+So what we have to do simply is to apply this method on every empty pixel of each octave.
+The result is a collection of continuous octaves bearing varying granularities.
+The following demo shows the third and fifth octaves based on the random noise generated earlier.
+The results appear rather smooth because I used cosine interpolation instead of the linear one which would have produced more pointy hills but the principle is absolutely identical.

 <div class="try" id="try2">
 </div>